Parking meters terms and conditions

 - If a parking meter is out of order, users need to comply with the time restrictions in that area.
 When the user reports a problem or fault with the parking meter, a reference number will be issued to the user.
 Displaying the reference number exempts the user from parking payment.
 Upon becoming aware of any malfunction of the meter, Council will attend to rectification of the fault within a reasonable time frame prioritised by the type and location of the fault.

 - The user must comply with the parking time zone restrictions that apply to the parking space their vehicle occupies, even if the parking meter is out of order.
 Vehicles need to be relocated to another area after the prescribed time limit has expired.
 If the parking space is not vacated upon expiry of the permitted maximum time, the user may be fined.
-Only one infringement notice will be issued per day, unless the vehicle is moved.
-This means if you drive off, return and park at the same parking meter or a nearby parking meter and exceed the set time limit, you can receive another infringement as it is a new offence.

 - As data in relation to Council’s ticketless parking system is only kept for a limited period of time, users must notify Council within 21 days of the date of a disputed payment.
 A Council officer will investigate the request and advise the user of the outcome.
 Refunds, where verified, will be paid by Electronic Funds Transfer or cheque.
 Requests for refunds can only be investigated if the following information is provided by mail to GPO Box 1434 Brisbane QLD 4001 or email to: firstname.lastname@example.org;